fg-inet/vagrant-omnet-simulation-mobility/README.md

 Vagrant - Tested with version 2.2.4 (available at: https://www.vagrantup.com/downloads.html)

 ### Vagrant box setup
-In the `\vagrant-omnet-simulation-mobility` folder use:
+In the `/vagrant-omnet-simulation-mobility/simulation-environment` folder use:
 ```bash
 $ vagrant up
 ```